 So while tantalizing, it's not very practical to surprise everyone on Xbox launch day with an announcement like this--unless, of course, Microsoft has lined up some mainstream apps to be Xbox One-ready for the console's November 22 launch.

-Assuming Dell hasn't let the cat out of the bag, the company could simply be under a misunderstanding about what the Xbox One can do.
+Assuming Dell hasn't let the cat out of the bag-- we've dropped a line to Dell and will update this post should the company respond--the company could simply be under a misunderstanding about what the Xbox One can do.
 Given Microsoft's close relationship with Dell, however, that seems unlikely.

 SmartGlass and Play to Xbox